|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FISSION PRODUCT DECAY HEAT REMOVAL:

-Fission product decay can produce heat at a peak rate equivalent to about 8% of a nuclear reactor's full power rating, even after the nuclear chain reaction is off.
+Fission product decay can produce heat at a peak rate equivalent to about 8% of a nuclear reactor's full power rating, even after the nuclear chain reaction is shut down.
 Hence there must be certainty about passive removal of this heat.
-A FNR has four completely independent heat transport systems, one of which is sufficient for safe fission product decay heat removal.
+A FNR has at least four completely independent heat transport systems, any one of which is sufficient for safe fission product decay heat removal.
 In the event of loss of station power fission product decay heat removal is achieved by natural sodium circulation.
-In order to meet these requirements at least 20% of the intermediate heat exchange tube length must always be immersed in liquid sodium.
+In order to meet these requirements at least 33% of the intermediate heat exchange tube length must always be immersed in liquid sodium.
 This requirement effectively imposes geometrical constraints on the primary sodium pool wall design.

 SAFETY ADVANTAGES OF FNRs AS COMPARED TO WATER COOLED REACTORS: